Malerkotla district

 Malerkotla district is a district in Punjab state of India.
 It was formed after the bifurcation of Sangrur district.
-Malerkotla district was carved out of Sangrur and became the 23rd district of Punjab on 02 June, 2021.
-District Malerkotla is divided into three subdivisions: Malerkotla, Amargarh and Ahmedgarh.
+Malerkotla district was carved out of Sangrur and became the 23rd district of Punjab on 02 June, 2021, on the occasion of Eid.
+District Malerkotla is divided into three Tahsils: Malerkotla, Amargarh and Ahmedgarh.

 History

-Malerkotla was a princely state from 1657 until 20 August 1948 when it became a part of Patiala and East Punjab States Union.
-It was merged with Punjab in 1956 and became a part of the Sangrur district.
+Malerkotla was a princely state from 1454 until 20 August 1948, when it become a part of Patiala and East Punjab States Union (PEPSU).
+Within PEPSU, it was incorporated into Sangrur district.
+Amargarh region, on the other hand, had been part of Patiala State before 1948 and was also merged into Sangrur district under PEPSU.
+In 1956, PEPSU was dissolved and merged into the state of Punjab.

 Administration

 Malerkotla district is in the state of Punjab in northern India.
 It is the 23rd district in the Indian state of Punjab.

-The district was carved out of Sangrur district on 14 May, 2021.
-Subdivisions of Malerkotla, Ahmedgarh and the sub-tehsil of Amargarh are part of the district.
+On 2 June 2021, Malerkotla was carved out of Sangrur to become the 23rd district of Punjab.
+The new district comprises three subdivisions: Malerkotla, Amargarh, and Ahmedgarh.